Tap the text to show or hide reading controls.

 “This is the outfit Gyu-yeon bought me and you ruined it!
 You horrible, f**k, filthy beggar!”

-Spitting curses, Naru lunged at Geon-hyuk like a flying squirrel.
-When they collided, Geon-hyuk staggered slightly.
-Even though Naru was small, the sudden impact hit hard.
+Spitting out a string of curses, Naru lunged at Geon-hyuk like a flying squirrel.
+When he crashed into him, he staggered slightly.
+Even though he was small, the sudden impact was too much for him.

-Naru grabbed Geon-hyuk’s neck with both hands and slowly tightened his grip.
-He thought that since he’d been hurt, the other should feel it too.
+Naru grabbed Geon-hyuk’s neck with both hands and slowly began to apply pressure.
+It was his thinking that since he had been through it, he should feel it too.

 Unfortunately, Naru’s strength didn’t faze Geon-hyuk.
-He looked down at the trembling hands and sneered, finding it pathetic that Naru had never threatened anyone and couldn’t muster real force.
+He looked down at his trembling hands and sneered.
+He found it pathetic that he had never threatened anyone and couldn’t muster real force.

-“So, you were bold enough to attack but you don’t have the nerve to choke someone, huh?”
+“So, you were so bold to attack but you don’t have the nerve to choke someone, huh?”

-His condescending tone was utterly obnoxious.
-Naru put more strength into the hands at his throat as a warning: he could hurt him if he wanted.
+His condescending attitude and vile tone were utterly obnoxious.
+Naru put a little more strength into the hands around his neck.
+It was a warning that he could hurt him if he wanted.

-If he hadn’t crossed into this world and met Gyu-yeon, he would have knelt without question.
+If he hadn’t crossed into this world and met Gyu-yeon, he would have knelt without question in such a situation.
 Being treated like the lowest scum would have been natural, and even if he hadn’t done anything wrong he’d apologize first if someone felt offended.

 But since meeting Gyu-yeon, Naru had been changing.
-For the first time he’d felt respected, and voicing his opinions no longer resulted in insults or beatings.
+For the first time he had felt respected, and voicing his opinions didn’t result in insults or beatings.

-Living normally made unfair treatment feel intolerable.
-His emotions had broadened — anger, resentment, sadness, happiness — all things he had learned from Gyu-yeon.
+Living like a normal person made being treated unfairly feel unjust.
+His emotions had diversified: anger, resentment, sadness, happiness—all things he had learned from Gyu-yeon.

 I’m not a fool anymore.
 I should know how to rebut.